Bangladeshi cuisine: What food do they eat in Bangladesh?

 Dal is traditionally made by boiling the mix in water with salt and turmeric.
 Tomatoes, tamarind or other ingredients are sometimes added depending on taste, and then adding spices such as cumin, chili, onion, garlic or mustard seeds, and garnishing before serving.

 Panta bhat is a wonderful example of Bangladeshi food, also enjoyed throughout the Bengal region, and mostly associated with farmers, laborers and the working class.
+It is a hugely popular Bangladeshi dish.

 Panta bhat generally uses leftover rice that is soaked in water overnight to ferment, and then served as breakfast the following morning after being seasoned by salt, chili and onion.